 - Sanitise all work areas, bathroom and entrance (doorbell, doorknobs etc) between lessons.

-- Wear guideline-appropriate personal protective equipment (a Type II mask and visor) and ensure I sanitise my hands.
+- Wear guideline-appropriate personal protective equipment (a Type II mask) and ensure I sanitise my hands.

 - Adapt my usual teaching practice as appropriate to minimise risk of exposure.